pinnacle-comp/lua-reference/classes/Input.md

 <div class="language-lua"><pre><code>function Input.set_xkb_config(xkb_config: <a href="/lua-reference/classes/XkbConfig">XkbConfig</a>)</code></pre></div>

-Set the xkbconfig for your keyboard.
+Sets the xkbconfig for your keyboard.

-Fields not present will be set to their default values.

 Read `xkeyboard-config(7)` for more information.